Circle Does, Field Notes, Suggestions for Students

 Field Notes

-Working Around Water
+Circle Does: Working Around Water

 Water has always drawn people in.
 It offered food, transportation, and a place to rest.
 As archaeologists, we tend to follow the same pull.
 Creeks, rivers, and lakes are some of the best places to uncover traces of the past–and some of the most rewarding places to work.
-After ten field seasons navigating swamps, hopping … Read More Working Around Water
+After ten field seasons navigating swamps, hopping … Read More Circle Does: Working Around Water

 Share on Twitter Share on Facebook Share via Email